gty3/python_nq/README.md

 Cell 4 creates a Candlestick chart using `mplfinance`.
 The trades dataframe is seperated into two, buy and sell dataframes, which are overlayed on a Candlestick chart plotted from the OHLCV data.

 ## Making Changes

-Change the instrument that's traded with the variables ‘symbols’ and ‘dataset’, as well as the instruments that are monitored with ‘underlying_symbols’ and ‘underlying_dataset’.
+You can change the instruments being traded by altering the variables ‘symbols’ and ‘dataset’, as well as the instruments that are monitored with ‘underlying_symbols’ and ‘underlying_dataset’.
 It works for both stocks and futures.
 For more information on the available symbols and datasets - [https://databento.com/docs/api-reference-historical/basics/datasets]()

 Change the trade conditions by modifying the ‘create_trades_df’ in /trade_utils.py.
 Change the multiplier or invert the condtion '>' or '<'.